 Nonconforming Use.
-The the use of any building or land lawfully occupied at the time of the passage of this Ordinance, or amendment thereto, which does not conform to the regulations of the district in which it is located.
+A non-conforming use is the use of any building or land lawfully occupied at the time of the passage of this Ordinance which does not conform to the regulations of the district in which it is located.